 A company’s shares are publicly traded on stock exchanges, and the transactions as well as the change in a listed company’s market capitalization is a constant phenomenon.
 Good financial managers have to be well-versed with the capital market dynamics, and the risks associated.
 Whether dividends are to be given to the shareholders when the business generates profits or is reinvested into the business, is one of the crucial decisions that can impact shareholders’ sentiments and the company’s goodwill.

 Since financial management is integral to any business, and there are huge opportunities in the financial sector verticals such as accounting, banking, insurance and other financial companies, there are various career options available in the field.
 We’ve curated a few lucrative opportunities in financial management for you:

 Corporate Finance Roles

-Corporate finance is one of the financial roles pertaining to raising funds for the business operations.
-Corporate finance professionals have to manage funding sources, investment decisions, capital restructuring, while focusing on the following parameters.
+Corporate finance is one of the financial roles pertaining to raising funds for business operations.
+Corporate finance professionals have to manage funding sources, investment decisions, and capital restructuring while focusing on the following parameters.

 - Striking a balance between risk and profitability

 - Analysing and forecasting economic trends in the industry